Haggerston

-In 1965, the Metropolitan Borough of Shoreditch became part of the new London Borough of Hackney.
-There is an electoral ward called Haggerston within the borough.
+Haggerston historically formed part of the Metropolitan Borough of Shoreditch.
+In 1965, Shoreditch became part of the new London Borough of Hackney.

 In the 1990s a number of the area's more rundown housing estates were refurbished and some disused public buildings were privately converted into gated communities.
-In 2010, Haggerston Railway station re-opened, a little to the north of the original station.
+In 2010, Haggerston railway station re-opened, a little to the north of the original station.